lukasaron/data-discogs/README.md

 - DB_PASSWORD (default: `password`)
 - DB_SSL_MODE (default: `disable`), possible values defined in the PG driver's documentation [https://godoc.org/github.com/lib/pq]

 Before processing make sure you have created all necessary database tables.
 For this I would recommend to run the `tables.sql` script from the sql_scripts folder.
-For the speed
+For the performance purposes index creation is recommended to perform after the processing of a data.
+Therefore the creation of indexes for all tables is separated into `indexes.sql`.

 ## Common command line arguments
 - `filename` name of the file as input (usually discogs_[date of dump]_[artists | labels | masters | releases].xml)